This document outlines some of the best practices for quickly getting Countly Analytics up and running.

-For Countly dashboard users, Countly provides detailed user and group management functionality.
+Countly provides detailed user and group management functionality for Countly dashboard users.
 You may create several users with different authorizations and hide some of the menu items you don’t want to be viewed.

-- Create users with different authorizations: “Users” are authorized only to view analytics data for apps to which they are assigned; “Admins” have the ability to manage the apps to which they are assigned (including users) and “Global Admins” have the ability to manage all apps and the Countly server.
+- Create users with different authorizations: “Users” are only authorized to view analytics data for apps to which they are assigned; “Admins” have the ability to manage the apps to which they are assigned (including users) and “Global Admins” have the ability to manage all apps as well as the Countly server.

 - If you are using Active Directory, you may benefit from Countly’s Active Directory plugin.
-This document provides more information about integration.
+This document provides more information regarding integration.

 Custom events help you understand what is happening inside your application and gain more insights into areas where Countly may not automatically collect information.

 - Start collecting custom event data early on.
 Identify and define your most significant events first.
-You can always start with small number of events (e.g. 7) and grow as required.
+You may always start with a small number of events (e.g. 7) and increase in numbers as needed.

 - Try to give clear names to your event keys, such as signupButtonClick or signup-process-success.
-You may define a “Display name” from Events view later on to show “Successful signup” instead of signup-process-success throughout the reporting interface.
+You may define a “Display name” from the Events view later on to show “Successful signup” instead of signup-process-success throughout the reporting interface.

-- Benefit from event segments (key value properties attached to an event).
+- You will benefit from event segments (key value properties attached to an event).
 Your reports will be more detailed, agile, and dynamic if you add more segments to an event.

 - There are several templates we have gathered for eCommerce, SaaS, and Gaming startups.
 Use them as a starting point.

 - Do not collect an excessive number of events as they may cause too much noise.
 Every app is different, but in general you should be looking between 20–80 events depending on the complexity of your app.

 - An event may have count, sum, and duration numeric properties.
-A duration defines how long an event took.
+A duration defines how long an event took to finish.
 You may use this property to measure the amount of time a particular event takes.